Gresham24/eco-pets-aquariums/README.md

 ## Credits

 - Created by Gresham Tembo
-- Design based on requirements for Eco-Pets & Aquariums
+- Design based on requirements for Petstores CPT